Home About Results Programs Blog Locations Book Free Consultation 🇰🇷 한국어

 The Digital SAT replaced the paper-based test in March 2024.
 The format change is significant — and most Brea students are still using prep strategies built for the old test.
 Key differences that affect your prep strategy:

-• Desmos built in: A full Desmos graphing calculator is available on every Math question — including non-calculator questions on the old test.
+– **Desmos built in:** A full Desmos graphing calculator is available on every Math question.
 Students who don’t train with Desmos leave points on the table.

 The Digital SAT is scored using Item Response Theory (IRT) — a psychometric model that assigns each question a precise difficulty value based on large-scale student performance data.
 Your final score is not simply a count of right answers.
 It is a statistical estimate of your ability level, weighted by the difficulty of every question you saw.